5 Estate Planning Tips Knives Out Teaches You

 With a star-studded cast and interesting, entertaining plot, there’s more than one reason Knives Out has been such a success in the box office.
 At LegalShield, we love it for those reasons AND because it teaches audiences some important lessons about estate planning.

-In honor of August’s National Make a Will Month, we encouraged you to watch Knives Out with us this week.
+In honor of August’s National Make-a-Will Month, we encouraged you to watch Knives Out with us this week.
 Now, let’s break down the estate planning storyline in it.

 If you have not yet watched it, consider this a spoiler alert warning!